 First and foremost welcome!
 We are pleased that you are taking the time to discover our Church.
-This page is intended to help a person become better informed about our Faith, but we would encourage everyone to come and experience Orthodox Christian Worship first hand, it really is best encountered this way.
+This page is intended to help a person become better informed about our Faith: Orthodox Christianity; nevertheless we would encourage everyone to come and experience Orthodox Christian Worship first hand, it really is best encountered this way.

-Our Church has been part of Pueblo's life for almost 110 years.
-We have a very loving community that has a rich prayer life, strong fellowship, Bible studies, men's and women's groups, developing children and youth ministries, periodic hikes and other such excursions.
-Come and see, pray the ancient Christian way.
+Established in 1903, our Church has been part of Pueblo's life for 115 years.
+We have a very loving community that has a rich and full prayer life, strong fellowship, Bible studies, men's and women's groups, developing children and youth ministries, periodic hikes and other such excursions.
+We are very serious about following our Lord Jesus Christ.

 What is Orthodoxy?

 This is a common question.
 Essentially, Orthodoxy is unbroken Christian Faith and Worship

 as it has been lived for over two thousand years.
 It is the most ancient, living, and continuously

 practiced Christian Faith on Earth; it is the Church founded by Jesus Christ and His Apostles.